Northwestern State University: History

-Northwestern State maintained and strengthened its long tradition of leadership in public service and academic endeavor and became, in 1954, the first college under the jurisdiction of the Louisiana State Board of Education to offer a master's degree.
+Northwestern State maintained and strengthened its tradition of leadership in public service and academic endeavor and became, in 1954, the first college under the jurisdiction of the Louisiana State Board of Education to offer a master's degree.
 The Specialist in Education degree was first offered in 1966 and the Doctor of Philosophy in Education degrees were authorized in 1967.
 On June 18, 1970, Governor John J. McKeithen signed a legislative act that brought the old campus its greatest distinction, changing its title to Northwestern State University of Louisiana.
 In 1980, the old campus quadrangle where the columns stand was entered into the National Register of Historic Places under the title "Normal Hill Historic District."

 Although primarily a regional institution, Northwestern State also offers an opportunity for education at satellite locations, including Leesville, Shreveport, and Alexandria.
-In addition to academics, these centers are also developing student-life programs.
 The Nursing Education Center, located in Shreveport, provides the educational environment for nursing majors enrolled in clinical courses, as well as general education courses.
-The center houses departments administering masters, baccalaureate, and associate degree programs.
-The campus includes academic facilities, office space for faculty and staff, a bookstore, and facilities for activities and organizations.

-A. A. Fredericks was president of NSU from 1934 to 1941.
-He was later a member of the Louisiana State Senate and the private secretary on two occasions to Governor Earl Kemp Long.
-Fredericks obtained his teaching credentials from Northwestern Normal in 1912.
-The A. A. Fredericks Auditorium on campus commemorates him.
+A large piece of limestone, known as "The Rock" was placed on campus in 2006 at a major intersection for registered student organizations to paint designs promoting their groups.
+The list of student organizations available grows every semester.

-Eugene P. Watson of Natchitoches, for whom the NSU library is named, was head librarian and professor of library science from 1940 until his death in 1964.
-He founded Alpha Beta Alpha, the national library science fraternity.
-The group held its first biennial convention on the NSU campus in 1952.
+In 2012, the university, along with Southeastern Louisiana University and Louisiana State University was censured by the American Association of University Professors for violations of AAUP standards on faculty rights.
+In response, Randy Moffett, then University of Louisiana System president, said that “placing universities on a censure list has little, if any, practical implication."

-The centennial history of NSU (1884–1984) was published by the NSU Press in 1985 by the historian Marietta LeBreton, who taught 45 years at the institution, from 1963 until her sudden death in 2009.
+In 2021, Marcus Jones became the first African-American President in the university's 137-year history after he was unanimously approved by the Louisiana Board of Supervisors.
+Four years later, in 2024, he was succeeded by Louisiana Supreme Court Associate Justice James Genovese.